-In the meantime, in August 2022, the KFTC announced a survey into online platform sectors in order to identify unfair trade practices.3 The KFTC intends to use the survey to identify potential enforcement cases and devise a suitable and timely policy for digital platforms.
-August 2022 IN AUGUST 2022, THE KFTC ANNOUNCED THAT IT WILL CONDUCT A SURVEY INTO ONLINE PLATFORM SECTORS
+In the meantime, in August 2022, the KFTC announced a survey into online platform sectors in order to identify unfair trade practices.
+The KFTC intends to use the survey to identify potential enforcement cases and devise a suitable and timely policy for digital platforms.
+The results of this survey are yet to be announced.